As a consequence of a little miscommunication between hubby and I we ended up with what must be the world’s largest jar of pickles!

 - Assemble the centerpiece: add in the twinkle lights and faux florals.

 We’re so pleased with how this centerpiece turned out.
-Not only does it look beautiful all lit up at night, but is really pretty sitting on the table during the day as well.
+Not only does it look beautiful all lit up at night, but looks so pretty during the day as well.
 You could use any faux flowers you’d like (just don’t put any water into the jar!).

-We’d love for you to visit us at Sustain My Craft Habit where we share simple nature-inspired DIY, craft and home decor ideas each week.
+Visit us at Sustain My Craft Habit for nature-inspired DIY, craft and home decor ideas each week.
 While there, be sure to sign up and receive our free guide to creating your own Rustic Tablescape.
-Here are a few of our favourite tablescape-inspired posts:
+These are some of our favourite tablescape-inspired posts: